Soham-droid-pixel/ResumeGenerator/README.md

-Here’s a well-structured `README.md` for your **Resume Generator using Servlets and HTML** project in Eclipse with Apache Tomcat:

----

 # Resume Generator (Servlet + HTML)

 A simple Java web application that allows users to generate and download their resume as a `.txt` file.
 Built using **Java Servlets**, **HTML5**, **Bootstrap**, and deployed using **Apache Tomcat** in **Eclipse IDE**.